Andrés Manuel López Obrador: Election results

 The election was won by Enrique Peña Nieto of the PRI, with 38.2%, to 31.6% for López Obrador.
-López Obrador did not accept the preliminary results, as the majority of votes had not been counted.
+López Obrador did not accept the preliminary results, as most votes had not been counted.
 Subsequently, he claimed vote buying and other irregularities and demanded a full recount by the Federal Electoral Institute (IFE).
 The IFE found irregularities but confirmed the results on 6 July.
-López Obrador rejected this announcement, and filed a complaint for invalidation of the election.
+López Obrador rejected this announcement and filed a complaint to invalidate the election.
 He alleged vote-buying, spending above election regulations, illegal fundraising, and vote fraud.
 On 30 August, the Electoral Tribunal of the Federal Judiciary formally rejected his complaint.

 Peña Nieto vote-buying controversy

 At a news conference, López Obrador claimed that the election was "plagued with irregularities" and accused the PRI of vote buying.
 He also claimed that the PRI handed out gifts to lure voters into casting their vote for that party with the cooperation of Soriana, a retail chain.
 On the day of the 2012 presidential elections, people who voted for the PRI would receive pre-paid gift cards.
 Nonetheless, the PRI and the store denied those accusations and threatened to sue López Obrador.
 Peña Nieto vowed to imprison anyone – including members of the PRI – if they were found guilty of electoral fraud.
 Despite Peña Nieto's statement, videos by citizens about the Soriana cards surfaced on the internet.